Custom Connections

 The first connection listed in the connections:

-array will be the default connection.
+array becomes the default connection.

-In the above example, basicAuth
+In this example, basicAuth

 would be the default connection for this component.